derenrich/wikibase-rest-api-client/README.md

 ```

-If the endpoints you're going to hit require authentication, use `AuthenticatedClient` instead:
+If the endpoints you're going to hit require authentication, use `AuthenticatedClient` instead.
+See [the OAuth docs](https://www.wikidata.org/wiki/Wikidata:REST_API/Authentication#Setting_up_OAuth_2.0) for how to get a token.

 ```python
 from wikibase_rest_api_client import AuthenticatedClient